muze-nl/jsontag/README.md

 If you do want to create specific classes of objects based on the tag or attributes, you can do so in your own reviver function.
 Or if you want to use the classes provided with JSONTag, you can use `JSONTag.reviver` as the reviver function.

-The purpose of the type classe provided with JSONTag is mostly documentary.
+The purpose of the type classes provided with JSONTag is mostly documentary.
 It is to document in code what the semantics, the workings of each type is supposed to be.
 So they have been kept purposely small and simple.
 They are also immutable by default, following the [value object](https://en.wikipedia.org/wiki/Value_object) paradigm from Domain-Driven Design (DDD)